sugestio/documentation/add-consumption-data.md

 # Add consumption data

 At the core of the recommendation system is the collection of behavioral data.
 Submitting consumption data allows the analysis of users' behaviour.
 Special attention is given to item ratings.
-Consumption data can be submitted to the service either as POST parameters or as an XML document.
-The service supports bulk operations when submitting data in XML format.
+Consumption data can be submitted to the service either as POST parameters or in XML or JSON format.
+The service supports bulk operations when submitting data in XML or JSON format.

 ## Request